 “Thank you for not tap dancing on my misery, even when I wasn’t always returning the favor.” – Gabrielle Union

-We self reflect because we want to speak life into others.
+See yourself.
+Face yourself.
+Embrace yourself.
+Do not be afraid of self-reflection.
+We self-reflect because we want to speak life into others.
 We want to uplift others with our actions and words.
-We self reflect because we do not want to live in a constant state of confusion about who we are.
-We self reflect because how we feel about us determines how we feel about the world and treat others.
-We self reflect because we know that the only thing in life that is constant is change.
+We self-reflect because we do not want to live in a constant state of confusion about who we are.
+We self-reflect because how we feel about us determines how we feel about the world and treat others.
+We self-reflect because we know that the only thing in life that is constant is change.
 If we are not changing we have fallen in love with being stagnant.
 We have married the idea that there is something admirable or valuable about remaining the same.
-Start today by discover the beauty in being the most prized version of yourself.
-Self reflect, do the inner work!
+Start today by discovering the beauty in being the most prized version of yourself.
+Self-reflect, do the inner work!

 Be Inspired.
 Be Encouraged.
 Be Blessed.